-The parties also agree that employees who are covered by this Agreement will participate in the Department's physical conditioning program when it is made available, which should be in place by January 1, 1997, unless excused from participation for valid medical reasons.
-In order to defray employee expenses associated with the program, employees covered by the Agreement will receive a physical conditioning supplement of two hundred Dollars (\$200.00) per fiscal year in FY00 and FY01.
+D. The parties also agree that employees who are covered by this Agreement will participate in the Department's physical conditioning program when it is made available, which should be in place by January 1, 1997, unless excused from participation for valid medical reasons.
+In order to defray employee expenses associated with the program, employees covered by the Agreement will receive a physical conditioning supplement of three hundred twenty-five dollars (\$325.00) in Fiscal Year 2013.
 Unless otherwise noted, this supplement will be paid in July of each fiscal year and is not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions or retirement or insurance benefits.
-During FY01, the physical training supplement will be paid in November 2000.